Sheffield Cathedral: Organists

-2020 Ian Seddon (acting)

-The organists were also responsible for direction of the Cathedral Choir.

 Change ringing

-As of 2017, The cathedral has 12 bells hung for change ringing, including a flat sixth bell and an Extra Treble.
+As of 2017, the cathedral has 12 bells hung for change ringing, including a flat sixth bell and an Extra Treble.
 The bells are rung regularly for practice on Thursday and for Sunday services, in the morning and the evening.
 Also hanging in the cathedral is the stainless steel ship's bell from HMS Sheffield.

 Cathedral Archer Project

 The Cathedral Archer Project is a homelessness charity which operates from rooms around the rear of the cathedral, with a separate entrance from Campo Lane.
 The charity was founded in 1989, following a decade of economic decline and rising homelessness in Sheffield following the collapse of the local steelworks and coal-mining industries.
 In 2007, the charity moved into the refurbished rooms to the rear of the cathedral that they occupy today; the rooms include shower and laundry facilities, computer access, lounge areas and a full kitchen for the use of Sheffield's homeless.

 In 2013, the charity received Investing in Volunteers status.
 The Archer Project was the official charity of the Sheffield Eagles rugby league side for the 2018 season.
 The charity has also worked closely with schools, including a formal fundraising partnership with Dronfield Henry Fanshawe School's sixth form college.

 The rooms used by the Archer Project at Sheffield Cathedral were destroyed by fire in an arson attack on 14 May 2020.
 The charity had previously been distributing 180 free meals per day to the city's homeless amid the COVID-19 pandemic.
 More than £22,000 was raised for the charity within 24 hours of the fire, including a £1,000 donation from Sheffield Wednesday football club.